prunkdump/GNUVario/configuration.md

 **If the GNUVario's bootloader is installed on your variometer you need to complete this step** to be able to flash the firmware with the FIRM.HEX files created following the [compilation]({{ site.baseurl }}{% link code.md %}) page.
 You also need to know the [flashing procedure]({{ site.baseurl }}{% link bootloader.md %}).

-The SD card need to be formated with a FAT16 partition of less than 2Go.
+The SD card need to be formatted with a FAT16 partition of less than 2Go.
 Here how to do this.

 ### On windows or Mac

 Download and install [Etcher](https://etcher.io/).
-With this program upload this [binary image]( {{"/assets/sdcard_fat16.zip" | absolute_url }} ) on you SD card.
+With this program upload this [binary image]( {{"/assets/sdcard_fat16.zip" | absolute_url }} ) on your SD card.

 You **don't need to extract the zip**.
 Give the image directly to Etcher.